AdMoR/admor.github.io/_posts/2020-09-23-Efficient parameter exploration on generative art.markdown

 ![too many](/assets/images/too_many_params.png)

-But after reusing the codebase after a few weeks it started to look
+But after reusing the codebase after a few weeks it started to look crowded and difficult to use.

 ### Using the mouse

-After reading some examples from the [Generative Design website](http://www.generative-gestaltung.de/2/) i realised that using the mouse instead of a slider made a lot of sense.
+After reading some examples from the [Generative Design website](http://www.generative-gestaltung.de/2/), I realised that using the mouse instead of a slider made a lot of sense.
 Despite the fact that you can represent only two slider with your mouse movement, these sliders are very precise and intuitive.

 I removed all the sliders and explored which parameters were the most important for muy generation.